sutiknoalicia/ENGG1340-Course-Project-Group-141/README.md

 - Risk cards: implemented by using a random number generator to randomly generate 44 RISK cards, inclusive of the 2 wild cards (range: 0-43)

 (2) Data structures for storing game status
-- Instead of making use of vectors (dynamic-size arrays), we can use static-size arrays as the maximum number of players/countries is known
+- We can use static-sized array to store the data below as the array sizes are known
-- Will mostly be using arrays to store the current game statues.
-Below lists the arrays that we plan to implement (may be subject to changes):
+- Below lists the arrays that we plan to implement (may be subject to changes):
     - Array to store all uninvaded & invaded countries
     - Array for each player to store the countries they invaded
-    - Array to store the type & number of RISK cards each player has
-    - Array to store the number of troops each player has (and perhaps how many of each troop are in each invaded territory)

 (3) Dynamic memory management
+- As each turn will involve frequent deletion and insertion for the certain data, vectors, which are dynamic-size array will be used for the following (may be subject to change):
+    - Vectors for each player to store the countries they invaded
+    - Vectors to store the number of troops each player has and how many of each troop are in each invaded territory (every index represents a different invaded territory)
+    - Vectors to store the type & number of RISK cards each player has

 (4) File input/output (e.g., for loading/saving game status)
   - The game will be saved after every player has gone through a turn